Shared Electric Moped Parking Permit Program

 Through our evaluation of surveys and data on travel patterns, we've found that they provide residents an affordable, flexible transportation option that reduces traffic congestion, produces no local greenhouse gas emissions and makes it easier for people to get around without owning a private vehicle.

 That last part is key.
-When residents have shared vehicles conveniently available, it's easier for them to sell their car or forego buying a new one, which helps keep parking spaces open for those who need them most.
+When San Franciscans have shared vehicles conveniently available, it's easier for them to sell their car or forego buying one, which helps reduce congestion and keep parking spaces open for those who need them most.